Max is almost 9 months old. This is the post for his 38th week of life.

 Yesterday we went to the chiropractor.
 Yes, we.
 I am so excited, we are praying this helps improve his reflux, so we can get off this awful medicine.
 If you haven’t read about chiropractic care in babies, you should Google it!

 Illness such as SIDS, reflux, allergies, chronic ear infections, and poor health in general have been linked to poor spinal alignment.
 Spinal alignment affects our nervous system and our overall health.
 When adjusted correctly, these illnesses can be prevented and healed.
 Ear infections and reflux are two of the biggest reasons parents seek chiropractic care for their babies and children.
-On Natural Parents Network, Gretchen has a great story about her baby’s ear infections and how the chiropractor helped get rid of them.
+If after reading this post you think you need to make an appointment with a chiropractor for your child then visit https://www.cobbchiropracticclinic.com/ and you can organise an appointment with a reputable chiropractor in no time with no hassle.
+On Natural Parents Network, Gretchen has a great story about her baby’s ear infections and how the chiropractor she booked an appointment with helped get rid of them.

 If you’re thinking, “Well Meghan, babies didn’t go to the chiropractor 1,000 years ago, or 100 years ago,” This is what I would say: